How to Make a GPS Tracking System for Vehicle and Fleet Tracking

 - GSM module: A global system for mobile communication that works as a mobile device establishes contact with a computer.

-- Relay circuit: An electronic control device integration with a GPS tracker to communicate with the vehicle’s engine.
+- Relay circuit: An electronic control device integrated with a GPS tracker app to communicate with the vehicle’s engine.

 - Display screen: A display screen for monitoring the location of vehicles.

-The system establishes communication between satellite and device once the hardware is installed in the vehicles.
-With the Global Navigation Satellite System network’s help, businesses get important data about their vehicles.
+The system establishes communication between the satellite and the device once the vehicle’s hardware is installed.
+Businesses get important data about their vehicles with the Global Navigation Satellite System network’s help.
 Among these, speed, location, and time are essential information.
 This data is transmitted through satellites to the GPS-enabled devices, and the fleet owners/managers can read the information from the installed devices at the monitoring locations.